 - Visibility to cash position/working capital in real-time: A visibility into customer payment behavior and invoice risk profiling gives a clear look at future payment trends, and companies can manage their expenses and working capital requirement accordingly.

-- Improved productivity and reduced operations cost: As order to cash is mostly a manual process and consumes the highest share of cost in the finance department, the cognitive automations reduce the man hours needed to complete any task.
+- Improved productivity and reduced operations cost: As the order to cash process is mostly manual and consumes the highest share of cost in the finance department, the cognitive automation reduce the man-hours needed to complete any task.
 Also, with quick access to information, the lag/wait time is minimal, which improves the productivity of people managing the OTC process.
-They can now focus more on analyzing and deep diving the process performance and issues.
+They can now focus more on analyzing and deep-diving process performance and issues.

 - Improved auto cash posting: With all the invoice details and deductions rules in one place, and pre-built algorithms to match short pays, auto cash applications can be improved up to >90%, which would significantly reduce the effort needed to reconcile the invoice details and remittance data.